alipouw13/ai-claims-analysis/DOCKER_README.md

 # Docker Deployment Guide

-This guide explains how to build and deploy the Agentic RAG application using Docker.
+This guide explains how to build and deploy the AI Financial & Insurance Analysis Platform using Docker.

 ## Prerequisites